Do I have to get naked or wear lingerie? You have both boudoir and glamour portraits on your website, do I have to choose one style or the other?

 Absolutely not!
 Almost all of our clients are real women who have never done this before.
-We have great lighting, will direct you on posing and expression, and use the latest in retouching to help you look your best.
-We know how to work with all body types and ages.
+Lori will direct you on posing and expression, and use all the techniques of poses, lighting and retouching to have you looking your best.
+Lori’s been working with women for 20 years, and knows how to work with all body types and ages.
 We promise, we’ll walk you through the whole process!

-We definitely work with larger women all the time and we know how to pose and light you appropriately to bring out the best features and hide any flaws.
-You will look glamorous and beautiful.
-But we will be honest and tell you that we cannot make a size 16 look like a size 2.
-And why would you want to?
-You’re gorgeous as you are!
+We work with all the wonderful shapes, sizes and ages of women, and know how to pose and light you appropriately to bring out the best features and hide any flaws.
+You will look glamorous and beautiful, but still yourself!

-4. If I don’t want a makeup artist, can I pay less for my package?
+If I don’t want a makeup artist, can I pay less for my sitting fee?

-No, all of the packages include the hair/makeup artist because we feel it is essential for this type of photography.
+No, we always include the hair/makeup artist because we feel it is essential for this type of photography.
 Our makeup artists are trained to do makeup specifically for photography, and the look that we achieve in our photographs is due in part to her work.

 This is not only a good question, it’s a very important one!